-We all know how expensive music festivals can get, here are some tips to catch the bands without breaking the bank.
+We all know how expensive music festivals can get, especially once you add up the cost of tickets, accommodation and transport.
+We’ve put together some tips to catch your favourite bands without breaking the bank.

 1. Get early bird tickets

-Don’t wait till the last minute – many festivals have early bird specials or pre-sales that are significantly discounted.
-Subscribe to their newsletters and follow them on social media so you can be the first to know when they release them.
+Don’t wait until the last minute to buy tickets.
+Many festivals have early bird specials or pre-sales that are significantly discounted.
+Subscribe to newsletters and follow various festivals on social media so you can be the first to know when they release them.

 2. Work your way in

-Many festivals rely on volunteers to scan tickets, hand out freebies (more on that later) and clean up, and you probably won’t have to work the entire day either.
-Check out their websites and apply as early as possible.
-Note that everyone and their mother will try to volunteer for big festivals like Splendour in the Grass, so choose your battle wisely.
+Several festivals rely on volunteers to scan tickets, hand out free stuff (more on that later) and clean up, so volunteering for your favourite festival could be a great way to get in on a tight budget.
+The best part is – you probably won’t have to work the entire day or festival.
+Check out festival websites and apply as early as possible.
+Note that almost everyone will try to volunteer for big festivals like Splendour in the Grass, so choose your festival wisely.

 3. Win tickets

-Wait, people giveaway tickets for FREE?
-You heard it right.
-Radio stations and festival sponsors often host competitions to giveaway tickets, and sometimes even an all-expense-paid trip!
-(Side note: the author is preparing for hers as she writes this.)
-So scout their websites and social media accounts religiously once the festival is announced and enter everything – you’ve got to be in it to win it.
+Wait, you can score tickets for FREE?
+You heard right!
+Radio stations and festival sponsors often host competitions to give away tickets, and sometimes even an all-expenses-paid trip!
+So, scout various radio station and festival sponsor websites and social media accounts once the festival is announced, and make sure you enter absolutely everything – you’ve got to be in it to win it.

 4. Avoid flying

-If you’re going to a festival that’s out of town, try getting there by bus or train!
-An interstate return flight could easily set you back big bucks that you could be spending at the festival.
-Coach services like Greyhound have routes connecting NSW, ACT, QLD, VIC and SA, or hire a car with a few friends for a road trip.
-Just pump your festival playlist on the way to start the party early.
+If you’re going to a festival located out of town, try to get there by bus or train.
+An interstate return flight can cost a lot, and that money could be spent at the festival.
+Coach services like Greyhound have routes connecting NSW, ACT, QLD, VIC and SA, or you can hire a car with a few friends and take a road trip.
+Play your festival playlist on the way to start the party early.

 5. Stay in hostels

-It’s cleaner and sometimes cheaper than camping – especially if you don’t already own camping gear and utensils.
-It’s super fun as people who stay there are likely to be attending the same festival so you can take a Tinder break and actually meet like-minded people IRL.
+Staying in a hostel is cleaner and sometimes cheaper than camping – especially if you need to buy camping gear and utensils.
+Hostel accommodation is also super fun, as people who stay there are likely to be attending the same festival – that way, you can meet likeminded people and probably make some friends.

 YHA Bonus: From Field Day to Future, check out which of our 85 backpacker hostel is near your favourite festivals.